RichJ233/EI2-Open-Source/README.md

 - It's delighted to be used in academic research, and please follow the [MIT license](./LICENSE).
 If any business requires, please contact zhouwu@cqu.edu.cn.

-- Citations are detailed in each usb-floder.
+- Citations are detailed in each sub-folder.

-- Last updated on Nov/27/2023 by Ruiqi Jiang.# EI2-Open-Source
+- Last updated on Mar/1/2024 by Ruiqi Jiang.# EI2-Open-Source

 # EI2-Open-Source